aslafy-z/terraform-provider-vboxweb/docs/resources/machine.md

 terraform import vboxweb_machine.example "my-existing-vm"
 ```

 ~> **Note:** When importing an existing machine, the `source` attribute will be set to an empty string since the original source VM cannot be determined.
-After import, you should update your Terraform configuration to set `source` to an appropriate value (or any placeholder value, as it is only used during initial clone).
+For imported machines, `source` does not need to be set in your configuration since it is only used during initial creation via cloning.
 The `clone_mode` and `clone_options` attributes will also be set to defaults.

 ## Lifecycle Behavior

 ### Create

+When `source` is specified (cloning):

 1. Finds the source VM by name or UUID
 2. Creates a new VM definition with the same platform architecture and OS type
 3. Clones the source VM to the new VM
 4. Registers the cloned VM with VirtualBox
 5. Starts or stops the VM based on the `state` attribute

+~> **Note:** Creating VMs from scratch (without a source) is not yet supported and will result in an error.

 ### Update